Biological asset valuation: Risk pricing

 Estimated sugar risk sensitivities.
 Continuing the sugar cane crop fair value estimation example, consider the sensitivities of Cosan Ltd. (NYSE: CZZ) and Mondelez Inc. (NASDAQ: MDLZ) equity market returns with respect to the market returns for The Teucrium Sugar Fund (NYSE: CANE), which is an exchange traded fund that invests in a specific mix of Intercontinental Exchange (ICE) No. 11 Sugar Futures Contracts:

-CZZ and MDLZ were selected for use in estimating the market price of sugar risk because (i) CZZ is perhaps the largest publicly-traded raw sugar and sugar-based alcohol producer in the world and (ii) MDLZ is one of the largest users of raw sugar in the world in its production of confectionery foods.
-CANE was selected because the fund is designed to track the ICE No. 11 Sugar Futures Contract pool, represents the global benchmark raw sugar contract and therefore global sugar price risk.
+CZZ and MDLZ were selected for use in estimating the market price of sugar risk because (i) CZZ is perhaps the largest publicly-traded raw sugar and sugar-based alcohol producer in the world and (ii) MDLZ is one of the largest global users of raw sugar, which it uses in producing confectionery foods.
+CANE was selected because the fund is designed to track the ICE No. 11 Sugar Futures Contract pool, which represents the global benchmark raw sugar contract and therefore global sugar price risk.

 It is (quite) reasonable to suppose that capital markets which are rational over the long-run are likely to price raw sugar risk–as proxied by CANE returns–as a component of CZZ and MDLZ equity returns.
 (If this does not seem intuitive or reasonable, one might want to consider reading my book “International cost of capital estimation: Methods based on modern asset pricing theory.“)